 Marilyn has an Honors degree in Fine Arts Cultural Studies from York University.
 She also went to law school for three months, but she'd rather not talk about that.

-From Marilyn Campbell:
+By Marilyn Campbell:

 The thing I love most about Toronto is the constant discovery.
 Whether it's stumbling across a park tucked at the end of a dead-end street or having a wonderful meal on a friend's recommendation, there's always somewhere new to visit and something new to try.
 It's a thrill seeing international art in your neighborhood or learning about a local idea having an impact around the world.
 My goal on these pages is to share my discoveries about Toronto, with the hope you'll be so kind as to show me yours.